jiangtian616/JHenTai/README.md

 My first project With Flutter.
 I aim at getting familiar with Flutter during development.
 Devices I use include Android phone, Ipad and Windows computer.
 E-hentai apps I used before have several bugs, and I don't understand source code because I have no development experience with Android or ios, so I choose JHenTai to become my first Flutter Project.

+2022.08.20.
+After five months of development, JHenTai has gradually become more and more strong, and I have figured out some basic techniques of Flutter development, pushing me to completely refactor code include gallery page, reading page, download, etc. which are written at the beginning stage.
+I tried my best to extract the commonality between different page and style to reduce coupling, in order to benefit the development of new features.
+I would be very grateful if any kind of you could give me some advice on coding style, design patterns or participate in the development of JHenTai.

 ## References & Thanks